roboticsuantof/warehouse-simulation/README.md

 # Warehouse Simulation with Gazebo Fortress

-This repository contains a simulation of an industrial warehouse environment using Gazebo Fortress, packaged in a Docker container.
+This repository provides an industrial warehouse simulation using Gazebo Fortress on Ubuntu 22.04, built to integrate and communicate with ROS 2 Humble.
+It is fully containerized with Docker to ensure quick setup, reproducible environments, and consistent runs across machines.
+The package includes world configurations, models, and launch scripts so you can start the simulation with a single command.

 ![Demo](final_world/thumbnails/gif1.gif)

 ## Prerequisites

-### Required Software:
+This repository has been tested in :
+* Ubuntu 22.04 LTS (Jammy Jellyfish)
+* Gazebo Fortress

 1.  **Docker:** Essential for building and running the container image.
     *   For installation instructions, see the [official Docker documentation](httpss://docs.docker.com/engine/install/).